publiclab/publiclab-archive/notes/stevie/10-19-2017/are-there-groups-who-are-currently-or-have-recently-used-the-bucket-for-air-sampling.md

 ---
-title: Are there groups who are currently, or have recently, used the Bucket for air sampling?
+title: 'Are there groups who are currently, or have recently, used the Bucket for air sampling?'
 tagnames: air-quality, grab, bucket, air-sampling, question:air-sampling, grab-sampling, bucket-monitor, question:bucket-monitor
 author: stevie
 path: /notes/stevie/10-19-2017/are-there-groups-who-are-currently-or-have-recently-used-the-bucket-for-air-sampling.md